For your Home

 Login or register for the customer portal

-Africanized honey bees really are potentially dangerous, as a recent story in the news about a woman who was stung more than 200 times shows.
+Africanized honey bees are potentially dangerous.
 While most beekeepers are now able to identify Africanized bees, the average home and property owner is unlikely to know if the nest of bees they encounter is a standard European honey bee or the more dangerous Africanized bee.

 These bees have an origin story that sounds like something out of a Hollywood monster movie.
 In the 1950s, a scientist named Warwick Kerr interbred European honey bees with bees from southern Africa in his lab in Brazil.
 The intent was to create a species of bee that would produce more honey and be more adapted to tropical climates.
 The end result was the Africanized honey bee, a species that not only was hardier but also much more aggressive to humans and other species of bee.